 BIO

 I am a writer and visual artist.
-I am Professor in Photography and Media in the School of the Arts at the University of Liverpool.
-I am co-director of the Centre for Culture and Everyday Life (CCEL) at the University and teach on the MA Media, Culture and Everyday Life.
-Until September 2019 I was Professor in Photography and Cultural History in the London School of Film, Media and Design at the University of West London, and before that I taught at the University of Brighton and the University of the West of England in Bristol.
+Currently I am Professor (Chair) in Photography and Media in the Dept of Media and Communication, School of the Arts at the University of Liverpool.
+I co-direct the Centre for Culture and Everyday Life (CCEL).
+Previously, I worked in the London School of Film, Media and Design at the University of West London, the University of Brighton and the University of the West of England in Bristol.

 I have a PhD by Publication from the University of Brighton, an MA in the Social History of Art from Leeds University and a BA (hons) in Fine Art / Art History from Goldsmiths, University of London (1986-89).
 I have taught photography theory and practice, cultural studies and media studies for over 30 years.

 Site designed and built by Michelle Henning.
-This page last updated October 2022.
+This page last updated December 2024.